29 July 2022

 Consistent communication throughout all stages of the project is key.
 Ensure that all project roles and ownership are clearly defined.

-Choosing the right data catalog is perhaps one of the most important factors for your project.
-It is virtually impossible to establish solid data governance without a data catalog.
-Data catalogs are the golden tool for your governance project as they gather all of your organization’s data in one place, making it accessible to all.
+Choosing the right data catalog is perhaps one of the most important factors for your project: Data catalogs are the golden tool for your governance project as they gather all of your organization’s data in one place, making it accessible to all.

 Conclusion

-Good data governance will protect you from serious data issues, especially when it comes to big data.
-Creating a data governance plan ensures that all data in your enterprise is tracked, cataloged, and protected.
+Good data governance will protect your company from serious data issues, by ensuring all data in your enterprise is tracked, cataloged, and protected.
 Without such a plan, it will be more difficult for your business to manage the volume and quality of information that is currently being generated.
-In the end, your governance project is more than just about ensuring data is reliable—it’s about ensuring that your company has access to all the information it needs to effectively make informed decisions.
+In the end, your governance project is more than just about ensuring data is reliable — It’s about ensuring that your company has access to all the information it needs to effectively make informed decisions.

 Other articles